paper waste collection

 3. Store paper properly

-Keep paper clean, dry, and separate from other waste streams to protect its value.
+Keep paper clean, dry, and separate from food, liquids, cardboard, plastics, and general waste.

 4. Collection, grading and weighing

-Licensed carriers collect your paper.
-It’s graded and weighed at the facility and your rebate is paid or credited.
+Licensed carriers collect your paper on the agreed schedule.
+It is graded and weighed, then your rebate is paid or credited based on the agreement.

 Most clean and dry paper can be sold through rebates.
 Common examples include: